 Traits Of A Highly Sensitive Person

 According to hsperson.com, "the key quality is that, compared to the 80% without the trait, they process everything around them much more-reflect on it, elaborate on it, make associations.
-When this processing is not fully conscious, it surfaces as intuition.
-This represents a survival strategy found in many species, always in a minority of its members."
-If any of this is sounding familiar to you, you may be a highly sensitive person, but how can you find out for sure if you are indeed an HSP?
+When this processing is not fully conscious, it surfaces as intuition."

 A Test To Determine High Sensitivity

-Dr. Aron developed a quiz, or test, to help people to determine if they are highly sensitive.
-Some of the statements included in this test are:
+Dr. Aron developed a small test to help people determine if they are highly sensitive.
+Some of the statements included in this highly sensitive person test, (or HSP test) are:

 - Other people's moods affect me.

-- I find myself needing to withdraw during busy days, into bed or into a darkened room or any place where I can have some privacy and relief from stimulation.
+- I find myself needing to withdraw during busy days, into bed, into a darkened room, or any place where I can have some relief from stimulation.